 Can you say with confidence that you have complete control of all classes of sensitive information?
 Are you sure it is all up to date – are they fully executed copies and not drafts?
 Unfortunately, our files don’t tell us when documents are missing.
 The moment you need a document is the wrong time to find out you don’t have it.

 What if you knew with certainty that the files were complete?
 Would that help you sleep better at night or be prepared for that internal audit?
 With strong workflow and monitoring controls, your document management system should constantly scan through all relevant files, testing for completeness and looking for expiring documents and those needing updating.

 You probably have a records retention policy.
 According to a survey given to senior IT executives at 500 enterprises the need to have a formal retention plan is certainly getting more attention.
 But the growth isn’t large enough.

-The issue with most organizations, according to this survey, is the implementation of retention policy.
+The issue with most organizations, according to this survey, is the implementation of the retention policy.
 Due to silos of information, paper records, and email as the primary methods of sharing information, how confident are you that you are implementing and following your company’s retention policy?

 For HR documents, and anything else containing personally identifiable information (PII), you need to ensure records are kept as long as needed, but no longer.
 Conversely, your CFO and General Counsel probably want to ensure that all records are destroyed as soon as they are eligible so that you have a strong position of consistently following policies in the event a destroyed document ever becomes a legal issue (also known as spoliation of evidence).